kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Noise in Data

-Random variation exists.
+Random variation exists
-Not every pattern matters.
+Not every pattern matters
 Models must separate signal from noise

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.